KShebek/cbe504/main.typ

 === Concentration Basis

-For a PFR, the design equation can be solved by differentiating the mole balance with respect to volume, but an easier way is to perform a mole balance on species $A_j$ through a differential segment of the reactor volume, $delta V$.
+For a PFR, the design equation can be solved by differentiating the mole balance with respect to volume, but an easier way is to perform a mole balance on species $A_j$ through a differential slice of the reactor volume, $dif V$.
 Assuming steady-state conditions (i.e. excluding start-up and shut-down periods), the differential mole balance can be written as
 $ 0 = dot(n)_(j)|_V - dot(n)_(j)|_(V+delta V) + r_j delta V $
 $ r_j = (dot(n)_(j)|_(V+delta V) - dot(n)_(j)|_(V))/(delta V). $